IBM/cdfsl-benchmark/README.md

 Please cite the following paper in use of this evaluation framework: https://arxiv.org/pdf/1912.07200.pdf

 ```
-@article{guo2019new,
+@inproceedings{guo2020broader,
-  title={A New Benchmark for Evaluation of Cross-Domain Few-Shot Learning},
+  title={A broader study of cross-domain few-shot learning},
-  author={Guo, Yunhui and Codella, Noel CF and Karlinsky, Leonid and Smith, John R and Rosing, Tajana and Feris, Rogerio},
+  author={Guo, Yunhui and Codella, Noel C and Karlinsky, Leonid and Codella, James V and Smith, John R and Saenko, Kate and Rosing, Tajana and Feris, Rogerio},
-  journal={arXiv preprint arXiv:1912.07200},
+  year={2020},
-  year={2019}
+  organization={ECCV}
 }
 ```